MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-preventing-oversharing.md

     Where:

     - <Key> is one of the following:
-        - **OutlookWarnTrustedDomains** to define trusted domains for warning messages
+        - **OutlookWarnTrustedDomains** to define trusted domains for warning messages.
+Warning messages will not be displayed when emails are sent to these domains.
-        - **OutlookJustifyTrustedDomains** to define trusted domains for justification messages
+        - **OutlookJustifyTrustedDomains** to define trusted domains for justification messages.
+Justification messages will not be displayed when emails are sent to these domains.
-        - **OutlookBlockTrustedDomains** to define trusted domains for blocked emails
+        - **OutlookBlockTrustedDomains** to define trusted domains for blocked emails.
+Emails will not be blocked, and blocking messages will not be displayed, when emails are sent to these domains.

-    - <Value> is at least one label GUID.
-Separate multiple GUIDs by commas to apply the same popup to multiple labels
+    - <Value> is at least one label domain name.
+Separate multiple domain names by commas to apply the same settings to multiple domains.

-    For example:
+    For example, say you've configured any emails with the **Confidential \ All Employees** label to be blocked.
+However, you *do* want to be able to send these emails inside your own organization's domain, **contoso.com**, as well your partners' domains.
+Therefore, you'd define contoso.com

     ```PowerShell
-    Set-LabelPolicy -Identity Global -AdvancedSettings @{OutlookWarnUntrustedCollaborationLabel="8faca7b8-8d20-48a3-8ea2-0f96310a848e,b6d21387-5d34-4dc8-90ae-049453cec5cf,bb48a6cb-44a8-49c3-9102-2d2b017dcead,74591a94-1e0e-4b5d-b947-62b70fc0f53a,6c375a97-2b9b-4ccd-9c5b-e24e4fd67f73"}

-    Set-LabelPolicy -Identity Global -AdvancedSettings @{OutlookJustifyUntrustedCollaborationLabel="dc284177-b2ac-4c96-8d78-e3e1e960318f,d8bb73c3-399d-41c2-a08a-6f0642766e31,750e87d4-0e91-4367-be44-c9c24c9103b4,32133e19-ccbd-4ff1-9254-3a6464bf89fd,74348570-5f32-4df9-8a6b-e6259b74085b,3e8d34df-e004-45b5-ae3d-efdc4731df24"}
+    Set-LabelPolicy -Identity Global -AdvancedSettings @{OutlookBlockTrustedDomains="gmail.com"}

-    Set-LabelPolicy -Identity Global -AdvancedSettings @{OutlookBlockUntrustedCollaborationLabel="0eb351a6-0c2d-4c1d-a5f6-caa80c9bdeec,40e82af6-5dad-45ea-9c6a-6fe6d4f1626b"}
+    Set-LabelPolicy -Identity Global -AdvancedSettings @{OutlookJustifyTrustedDomains="contoso.com,fabrikam.com,litware.com"}
     ```

-#### To exempt domain names for pop-up messages configured for specific labels

-For the labels that you've specified with these pop-up messages, you can exempt specific domain names so that users do not see the messages for recipients who have that domain name included in their email address.
-In this case, the emails are sent without interruption.
-To specify multiple domains, add them as a single string, separated by commas.

-A typical configuration is to display the pop-up messages only for recipients who are external to your organization or who aren't authorized partners for your organization.
-In this case, you specify all the email domains that are used by your organization and by your partners.

-For the same label policy, create the following advanced client settings and for the value, specify one or more domains, each one separated by a comma.

-Example value for multiple domains as a comma-separated string: `contoso.com,fabrikam.com,litware.com`

-- Warn messages:

-    - Key: **OutlookWarnTrustedDomains**

-    - Value: **\<**domain names, comma separated**>**

-- Justification messages:

-    - Key: **OutlookJustifyTrustedDomains**

-    - Value: **\<**domain names, comma separated**>**

-- Block messages:

-    - Key: **OutlookBlockTrustedDomains**

-    - Value: **\<**domain names, comma separated**>**

 For example, you have specified the **OutlookBlockUntrustedCollaborationLabel** advanced client setting for the **Confidential \ All Employees** label.
 You now specify the additional advanced client setting of **OutlookJustifyTrustedDomains** and **contoso.com**.
 As a result, a user can send an email to john@sales.contoso.com when it is labeled **Confidential \ All Employees** but will be blocked from sending an email with the same label to a Gmail account.